brooklynrail/brooklynrail-platform/content/events/2023/02/renee-gladman-narratives-of-magnitude.md

 title: "Renee Gladman: Narratives of Magnitude"
 deck: Featuring Renee Gladman and Zoë Hopkins
 summary: Artist Renee Gladman joins Rail contributor Zoë Hopkins for a conversation.
-We conclude with a poetry reading.
+We conclude with a reading by Gladman.
 people:
   - person: renee-gladman
   - person: zoe-hopkins